 Extract from "The Allure of Chanel" by Paul Morand, Pushkin Press, 2013, p.19

-The creation of High Jewelry embodies this spirit.
+The creation of High Jewellery embodies this spirit.
 Each collection requires two years to complete, and each stage is done entirely by hand.

-This technique, which we refer to as savoir-faire, extends to all details: showing the idea with pencil and paper, carefully carving the wax mold, inspecting and setting the gemstones.
+This technique, which we refer to as savoir-faire, extends to all details: showing the idea with pencil and paper, carefully carving the wax mould, inspecting and setting the gemstones.

 This multifaceted process requires extraordinary talents and a myriad of skills, all of which must work in perfect harmony.
-Without the craft, the idea cannot materialize the tangible object does not exist without the idea.
-The marriage of exceptional design with the most magnificent gemstones creates jewelry pieces with extraordinary beauty.
+Without the craft, the idea cannot materialise; the tangible object does not exist without the idea.
+The marriage of exceptional design with the most magnificent gemstones creates jewellery pieces with extraordinary beauty.

 video : The creative process - Tray of gemstones